About WIE

 Your Team

 Your Women in Energy Executive Committee is responsible for the strategic direction of the network and organising inspiring events.
-We meet once a month and hold an annual strategy session at the beginning of the calendar year, usually in February.
+We meet once a month and hold a strategy session for during the start of Financial Year.

 Meet your WiE Perth Executive Committee Members